 The Competition and Consumer Authority protects sound and effective economic competition by intervening, where necessary, in restrictive practices, such as cartels and abuse of dominant position.

-The Energy Authority may report relevant information to the Competition and Consumer Authority, but such cases have not occurred in 2023.
+The Energy Authority may report relevant information to the Competition and Consumer Authority, but such cases have not occurred in 2024.
 The Energy Authority, on its own behalf, supervises the compliance with the Electricity Market Act containing also some prohibitions to use terms and conditions limiting competition within the electricity sales.

 In 2019, Energy Authority established a Smart Grid Forum to support national implementation of smart grid provisions of the Clean Energy Package and proposals from Smart Grid Working Group which was set by the Ministry of Economic Affairs and Employment and submitted its final report in Autumn 2018.
 The Smart Grid Forum consisted of representatives from the Ministry, the Competition and Consumer Authority and relevant stakeholder organisations representing consumers and electricity companies.

-Based on discussions at the Smart Grid Forum, the Energy Authority prepared and submitted in July 2021 to the Ministry a proposal to amend national legislation to facilitate so-called combined billing of energy and grid charges to foster competition in retail market.
+Based on discussions at the Smart Grid Forum, the Energy Authority prepared and submitted in July 2021 to the Ministry a proposal29 to amend national legislation to facilitate so-called combined billing of energy and grid charges to foster competition in retail market.
 The proposal includes suggestions for necessary practical processes and arrangements to enable voluntary combined billing in which supplier and customer may agree on that the customer will receive from the supplier only one electricity bill which includes both energy and grid payments.
-The Ministry has not yet put the proposal forward.
+Amendments into provisions at the Electricity Market legislation to facilitate combined billing were included in the Government proposal which was submitted to the Parliament in November 2024.
+However, during the approval process the Parliament rejected these provisions.